Sydney-Informatics-Hub/intro-git/notebooks/02_config.md

 :::

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Dracula decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.
+We'll set it to `main`:

 ```bash
 $ git config --global init.defaultBranch main